-One of the course's primary aims is to enable you to develop your competence in a range of foundational counselling skills, and equip you to use these skills safely and effectively in your work setting.
+One of the course's primary aims is to enable you to develop your competence in a range of foundational counselling skills, and equip you to use these skills safely and effectively.
 Practical skills training is therefore an integral part of the course and is designed to link closely with the theoretical framework.
 You will experience a range of interactive and experiential activities, including the use of audio-visual equipment.

-The majority of the skills training will take place in small skills practice groups of up to 4 - 5 students which will meet for 2.75 hours per session (with one or more facilitators).
-Taking into account additional workshops, the course offers in total approximately 110 hours of tutor-led skills training (excluding private study and coursework) during the year.
+The majority of the skills training will take place in small skills practice groups of up to 4 - 5 students which will meet for 2.75 hours per session.
+Taking into account additional workshops, the course offers in total approximately 110 hours of facilitated skills training (excluding private study and coursework) during the year.